MethodsAndPractices/vsteam/.docs/Remove-VSTeamWorkItemField.md

 <!-- #include "./params/workItemType.md" -->

 ### -ReferenceName
 The reference name of the field.
-The command will attempt to resolve a partial name like "ClosedDate" to its full reference name, like "Microsoft.VSTS.Common.ClosedDate".
+The command will attempt to resolve a display name like "Closed Date" a partial name like "ClosedDate" to its full reference name, like "Microsoft.VSTS.Common.ClosedDate".
 Values for the field names should tab-complete.

 ```yaml
 Type: Object